shiy9/grocerysmart/README.md

 * Main Category Page: http://localhost:3000/maincat/<category-name> (see Main and sub-categories of the items in inventory.json section for exact values)
 * Sub Category Page: http://localhost:3000/subcat/<category-name> (see the same section as above for exact values)
 * Compare Price Page (static): http://localhost:3000/compare

+**The following two pages will NOT display correctly due to a migration error, separate zip files were submitted for each page for these two pages**
 * Detailed Item's Page (static and work-in-progress): http://localhost:3000/staticitem
 * Shopping Cart's Page (static and work-in-progress): http://localhost:3000/staticcart